Welcome to Rattle’s Ramblings!

 Ben had an accident in 2014 which left him paralysed from the chest down at level T9 and a full time manual wheelchair user.
 We met on a skiing holiday in 2017 that was through The Back Up Trust, a UK charity supporting individuals with spinal cord injuries.

-Since then we’ve been back to Colorado this year and to Greece twice kitesurfing as well as a few in country trips and Ben’s been on a few overseas trips with his missus and solo.
+Since then we’ve been back to Colorado mulitple times and to Greece twice kitesurfing as well as a few in country trips and Ben’s been on a few overseas trips with his missus and solo.

 Dan was also on the 2017 Back Up Colorado ski course and since then we’ve been to Warsaw, Budapest and this year heading to Riga.